 Allergic rhinitis can occur on a seasonal basis or year-round, and there’s usually a family history of the condition.
 It can affect people of all ages, but year-round allergic rhinitis happens more often in younger children.

 Fortunately, there is a wide range of effective treatment options for allergic rhinitis once it’s accurately diagnosed.
-The otolaryngologists (ear, nose, and throat specialists) at Cooper University Health Care are experts in diagnosing and treating this condition.
+The allergist/immunologists and the otolaryngologists (ear, nose, and throat specialists) at Cooper University Health Care are experts in diagnosing and treating this condition.